-Botanical Description: It is a very large tree upto 30 m in height, found throughout the year.
-It grows in an evergreen environment, except in dry localities where it is a leafless for a short time.
+Botanical Description: It is a very large tree up to 30 m in height, found throughout the year.
+It grows in an evergreen environment, except in dry localities where it is leafless for a short time.
 It is hardy and drought-resistant; withstands mild frost.
 It is epiphytic when young.
-It develops from the seeds dropped by birds on old walls or on the other trees and is therefore, considered destructive to forest trees, walls and buildings 4, 5, 6, 7, 8.
+It develops from the seeds dropped by birds on old walls or on the other trees and is, therefore, considered destructive to forest trees, walls and buildings 4, 5, 6, 7, 8.

-The fruit recacles are axillary, sessile, occurring in pairs, globose in shape, brick red in colour when ripe, and enclose male, female and gall flowers; fruits are small, enclosed in the common fleshy receptacles 5.
+The fruit reaches are axillary, sessile, occurring in pairs, globose in shape, brick red in color when ripe, and enclose male, female and gall flowers; fruits are small, enclosed in the common fleshy receptacles 5.

 In the traditional system of medicine, the plant is used for various health problems and disease.
-Therefore, the aim of the study is to present an overview of traditional, medicines investigations carries out on the plant 15.
+Therefore, the study aims to present an overview of traditional, medicines investigations carry out on plant 15.

 - Edible part: Buds of Ficus benghalensis have been taken for improving fertility.

-- Bark, fruit and milk of Ficus benghalensis is useful for leucorrhoea.
+- Bark, fruit, and milk of Ficus benghalensis are useful for leucorrhoea.

-- Bark of Ficus benghalensis with 'Triphla' powder have been taken up 20 days with the help of honey to cure Leucorrhoea.
+- The bark of Ficus benghalensis with 'Triphla' powder has been taken up 20 days with the help of honey to cure Leucorrhoea.

 - The bark of this plant after boiling with water locally used to cure leucorrhoea.

-- Bark of Ficus benghalensis and gum of Accasia catachu with black pepal locally use as a pest is cure tooth problem, pyria problem and clean teeth clearly.
+- The bark of Ficus benghalensis and gum of Accasia catechu with black pepal locally use as a pest is cure tooth problem, pyria problem and clean teeth.

-- Bark of Ficus benghalensis after drying and cruising take 5 to 6 g powder with cow milk it improved memory.
+- The bark of Ficus benghalensis after drying and cruising take 5 to 6 g powder with cow milk it improved memory.

 - The bark of Ficus benghalensis, whole plant of Bramhi (B.N.) and after cruising take 21 days daily it improved memory power.

-- The young twigs of Ficus benghalensis cruised and prepare 21 tablets take one tablets daily with cow butter.
+- The young twigs of Ficus benghalensis cruised and prepare 21 tablets to take one tablet daily with cow butter.
 It improved memory power.

-- The extracted drop of Ficus benghalensis aerial roots with honey daily three times it care dysentery.
+- The extracted drop of Ficus benghalensis aerial roots with honey daily three times it cares dysentery.